 Research students and supervisors both have responsibilities when it comes to submitting a research ethics application.
 This page provides an overview of the responsibilities for research students and research supervisors and a handy checklist for where to begin.

 An ANU Vet must be contacted ASAP in all cases where animals become unwell or die unexpectedly (i.e., when not foreshadowed in the approved protocol).

 Ph: 612 51130

 For more information on what to do when something goes wrong, see Unexpected Adverse Events (UAE)

-ANU Veterinary Services seek to champion the welfare of animals that contribute to the research undertaken at ANU and support research excellence in animal research.
-ANU Veterinary Services may be contacted via email (firstname.lastname@example.org) or phone on 6125 1130.
+The ANU Vet Services Team provides support for all ANU animals being used in both research and teaching.
+The team seeks to champion the welfare of animals that contribute to the research undertaken at ANU and support research excellence in animal research.
+ANU Vet Services Team may be contacted via email (firstname.lastname@example.org) or phone on 6125 1130.

-Information on available alternatives to animals and developing alternatives to animals in fundamental research and testing.
+Information on available alternatives to animals and developing alternatives to animals in fundamental research, testing and teaching.